The Virtual Design

 Every page on your site should have one clear call to action.
 Not five.
 Not a phone number buried in the footer.
 One button, above the fold, that tells the visitor exactly what to do next.

-"Get a Free Quote," "Book a Call," "Request an Estimate" — pick one and make it impossible to miss.
+"Request a Website Review," "Book a Call," or "Request an Estimate" can all work.
+Pick one and make it impossible to miss.

 3. Social proof near the top

-If you don't have testimonials on your site yet, that's the first thing to fix.
+If you don't have testimonials on your site yet, that's one of the first things to fix.

 4. A contact form that actually works